Joshua-Soteras/Website-/ProjectSetup/git.md

 # Git + Github
 Date:  1/21/24

-# Intro: The differnece between git and github
+## Intro: The Difference between Git and Github
 **Git**: a distributed version control systems i.e. a tool that allows a user to keep track of changes in their codebase.
 Used to collborate with others and manage different versions of their code <br>
 **Github**: web based hosting service ofr Git repos.
 Provides devleopers to store their Git repos.